Katy Perry Is Not Upset That Taylor Swift Shared Her Supposed Peace Offering

 According to Time Magazine, Taylor Swift and Katy Perry originally started out as friends.
 In 2009, Swift tweeted that she loved Perry’s “Waking Up in Vegas” music video.
 This prompted Perry to reach out to Swift to ask her to collaborate on a song “on a topic that they both knew best.”

-AUSTRALIA! ????????
+AUSTRALIA!????????
 The final encore shows in Adelaide & Sydney are on sale now!
-Get your ???? at https://t.co/VNXmphRhJe and I’ll ???? u soon! pic.twitter.com/ihAO93EYjW
+Get your???? at https://t.co/VNXmphRhJe and I’ll???? u soon! pic.twitter.com/ihAO93EYjW

 — KATY PERRY (@katyperry) May 14, 2018